home I index I latest I glossary I introductions I e-mail I about this site

 Read the captions by hovering over the images, and click on them to see them enlarged.

-gable cross aisle and nave gable cross
+aisle and nave St Thomas, Norwich gable cross dedication

 St Thomas, Norwich